31.1 The Reagan Revolution

 31.2 Political and Cultural Fusions

 The political conservatism of the 1980s and 1990s was matched by the social conservatism of the period.
 Conservative politicians wished to limit the size and curb the power of the federal government.
 Conservative think tanks flourished, the Christian Right defeated the ERA, and bipartisan efforts to add warning labels to explicit music lyrics were the subject of Congressional hearings.
-HIV/AIDS, which became chiefly and inaccurately associated with the gay community, grew to crisis proportions, as heterosexuals and the federal government failed to act.
+HIV/AIDS, which became chiefly and inaccurately associated with the gay community, grew to crisis proportions, as straight people, the medical community, and the federal government failed to act.
 In response, gay men organized advocacy groups to fight for research on HIV/AIDS.
 Meanwhile, the so-called war on drugs began a get-tough trend in law enforcement that mandated lengthy sentences for drug-related offenses and hugely increased the American prison population.
 Prosecutions and mass incarceration were perpetuated largely on racial lines; Black and Hispanic people and communities were severely impacted by inequitable legal pursuits and imprisonment.

 31.3 A New World Order